digitalrebar/doc/deployment/install/ansible.rst

 Configuration settings are managed under ``deploy/compose/config-dir``

-**Note:** It is strongly recommended to review the actively maintained `deploy scripts <https://github.com/digitalrebar/digitalrebar/deploy/>`_ to see the latest install process.
+**Note**: It is strongly recommended to review the actively maintained `deploy scripts <https://github.com/digitalrebar/digitalrebar/deploy/>`_ to see the latest install process.

 Housekeeping Notes